eecs493staff/eecs493staff.github.io/docs/a3-asteroids/README.md

 ### General

+You are expected to follow the practices we discussed in class, whether or not they are spelled out below.
+The clearest of these is **separation of concerns**.
+This applies to the Assignment 2 code you bring across as much as to the new code you write. _Up to -10 points if not followed._

 - Only use one HTML file, `index.html`. _-10 points off if not followed._
 - Do all styling/layout in a separate CSS file, `index.css`. _-10 points off if not followed._
   - Remark: `<b>` and `<i>` tags count as inline styling.
 Do not use them.